H-index stands for Hirsch index. It is a measure of an individual's scientific research output.

 See also: What is the h-index?

 The h-index can be calculated by searching for an author's name and creating a citation report in Web of Science.
-(In the Marked List, you can find the option to "Create Citation Report.")
+(In the Marked List, you will find the option to "Create Citation Report.")

 I recommend the following short video from ISI which will give you a concise introduction to calculating one's h-index.
 The video is called Citation Reports from the Web of Science.
 (Watch from about :55 to 4:30 to see how to calculate the h-index)